th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

 $ ping 10.10.10.1 -I tun0
 ```

-The pings will timeout since ICMP pings are responded to by the kernel
-(and the tun interface is userspace), but the tcpdump on the _tun1_
+The pings will timeout, but the tcpdump on the _tun1_ interface will
-interface will show the ping messages arriving:
+show the ping messages arriving:

 ```bash
 $ sudo tcpdump -i tun1